dmitrycello/yaglpp/docs/USAGE.md

 	GLWindow window(800, 600, "Overloaded Event Application");
 	//...
 ```
 Finally, the example of the library usage in AFX-alike layout.
-The application class derived from the **`glfw::WindowThread`** is defined with the anonymous class variable:
+The global application variable is defined as an anonymous class derived from **`glfw::WindowThread`**:
 ```
 // main.cpp
 #include <yaglpp/yaglpp.h>